hawtio/hawtio-jmx/README.md

 #### Output build to a different directory

-When developing this plugin in a dependent console you can change the output directory where the compiled .js and .css go.
-Just use the 'out' flag to set a different output directory, for example:
+When developing this plugin in a dependent console you can change the output directory where the compiled `.js` and `.css` go.
+Just use the `--out` flag to set a different output directory, for example:

-`gulp watch --out=../fabric8-console/libs/hawtio-jmx/dist/`
+    gulp watch --out=../fabric8-console/libs/hawtio-jmx/dist/

-Whenever the build completes the compiled .js file will be put into the target directory.
+Whenever the build completes the compiled `.js` file will be put into the target directory.
 Don't forget to first do a `gulp build` without this flag before committing changes!

+#### Turn on source maps generation for debugging TypeScript

+If you want to debug `.ts` using a browser developer tool such as Chrome DevTools, pass the `--sourcemap` flag to gulp:

+    gulp --sourcemap

+Do not use this flag when you are committing the compiled `.js` file, as it embeds source maps to the output file.
+Use this flag only during development.